XFarooqi/XFarooqi/README.md

 Python Developer | Talk About Data | Machine Learning Enthusiastic | Open Source Contributor | CS Student

 Hi, I am a senior computer science student at COMSATS University Sahiwal Campus, with a passion for technology and a desire to make a positive impact on society.
 My strengths include proficiency in Python and a focus on Machine Learning.
-I am also committed to open source and love to share my knowledge with others by writing technical blogs and making youtube videos where I simplified complex topics.
+I am also committed to open source and love to share my knowledge with others by writing technical blogs and making YouTube videos where I simplified complex topics.
 I am actively involved in Hackathons, both as a participant and organizer.
 Additionally, I am currently serving as a volunteer community builder, providing mentorship and guidance to students on my campus and beyond.

 ```diff